csc-training/sscc-qc-basic/tutorial1/README.md

-In order to verify that the stationary point is a true minimum (positive curvature in all directions = positive frequencies) do a frequency calc (Reuse data \
+In order to verify that the stationary point is a true minimum (positive curvature in all directions = positive frequencies)

-by just hitting "Start new job by using current data as input" )
+Start a frequency calculation (Reuse data by just hitting "Start new job by using current data as input" )

 !["Start new job from previous results"](../screens_20/14.png "upt")